 My grandmother Angelina never made it, as far as I can recall, but as a long-time resident of Rome I have a great fondness for la carbonara, one of the iconic dishes of Roman cooking.
 Together with bucatini all’amatriciana, you’ll find it on just about every menu in town.
-And it’s a popular dish to make at home–it’s quick and easy to make (once you get the hang of it) and very, very satisfying.
+And it’s a popular dish to make at home–quick and easy (once you get the hang of it) and very, very satisfying.

 In any event, on to the authentic recipe: At its most basic, carbonara is basically bacon and eggs with pasta.
 In most recipes, including that offered by the venerable Ada Boni, who was Roman and surely knew what she was doing, the eggs are cooked only by the heat of the spaghetti that is poured and mixed with them fresh from the pasta pot.
 But the operation can be tricky—if the pasta is not hot enough, or if too much pasta water clings to the pasta, the result can be a runny, unappetizing mess.
 And, of course, concerns about egg contamination these days make this way of making carbonara a bit risky, too.
 So, after years of experimenting with different methods, I’ve come up with my own technique.